Alumni profile: Kevin Dua (Boston, ’10, ’11)

 Kevin continues to be a fierce advocate for students and racial and social justice.
 He recently received several awards this year related to his work in this space including, the 2018 Dr. Martin Luther King Jr. Service Award from the Wakefield Human Rights Commission.
 Among his other creative ventures, he produced the “Black Album: Season 1″ in 2018, a visual collection of student-directed films centered on student activism on anti-racism and microaggression.
 He was also recently featured in a national NPR story centered on how students can advocate for better comprehensive reforms centered on tackling racism and cultural responsibility within their school district/community.
 Read more about Kevin’s continuing investment in student success via his alumni profile featured in City Year’s 2017-2018 Annual Report.

 Want to learn more about serving with City Year?
-Connect with us or start your application:
+Connect with us: